cnichte/md-curcuma/README.md

 I already have a number of transformations on offer, but if you need your own, you can and add them to the pipeline.

-## 1. The Longform Markdown Splitter
+## 1. Split a Longform-Markdown File

 The Problem: